Qicoco97/UofG-RTEP-BabyMonitor/docs/setup/sw-setup.md

 bcm2835-v4l2
 ```
 Once you've added the line and saved the file, **reboot your Raspberry Pi**.
-This is the driver used by CribSense to directly pull frames from the NoIR Camera.
+This is the driver used by the monitor to directly pull frames from the NoIR Camera.

 ## Build